mui/material-ui/docs/data/base/components/autocomplete/autocomplete.md

 ## Introduction

-The autocomplete component is an implementation of the WAI-ARIA Combobox pattern, typically used to assist users complete a form inputs or search queries faster.
+The autocomplete component is an enhanced text input that shows a list of suggested options as users type and lets them select an option from the list.
+It implements the WAI-ARIA Combobox pattern, and is typically used to assist users complete a form inputs or search queries faster.

-{{"demo": "AutocompleteIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient", "hideToolbar": true}}
+{{"demo": "AutocompleteIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}

+## Hook